zbalkan/zbalkan.github.io/_posts/2025-06-24-technitium.md

 ### Log Exporter Integration

 Technitium’s Log Exporter is configured either via the administrative UI or JSON file.
-In this setup, logs are written to a local file in JSON Lines format:
+In this article, logs are written to a local file in JSON Lines format:

 ```json
 {